Kaufko/MenuLib/README.md

 <h3>Basic usage</h3>

-First you need to make a mainMenu, which you will later pass as args into the Start() function.
+First you need to make a main menu, which you will later pass as args into the Start() function.

 ```C#
 using MenuLibrary;